 Our consultant team carefully and thoroughly reviews every failed IVF or ICSI cycle.
 In cases of Intrauterine Insemination failure, treatment is reviewed after three consecutive negative cycles.

 Our specialists share their collective expertise to identify if there are any reasons why, on this occasion, your treatment didn’t work.
 Sometimes there isn’t one specific obvious cause.

 We will look to see if there are any changes to your treatment protocol we can make.
 You can be reassured that any existing issues which could have affected IVF outcome – such as your age, or your lifestyle - would have been identified and taken into account when first planning treatment.

-Reducing the risk of IVF failure: Advanced techniques and technologies
+Consider Advanced techniques and technologies

 The good news is that there is a lot we can do to influence all these factors.
 We can choose only the best sperm, best embryos, and even help to boost chances of implantation, using various techniques and technologies: